Leaf-Agriculture/docs/docs/converters_endpoints.md

 :::caution use our Uploaders endpoint
-This service is currently under maintenance and will be updated on February 15th.
+This service is currently being improved.
 We recommend using our **[uploader](http://localhost:3000/docs/docs/operations_endpoints#upload-a-file)** endpoint, with more features such as standardization, operation images/maps and units.
 :::